Ej-busy/TheVideoCollection/README.md

    - User sessions are persisted using localStorage

 5. **External Access via Stable Link**
-   - Share your permanent short link with others to let them access your Video Collection
+   - Share your permanent domain or short link with others to let them access your Video Collection
-   - The link will look like: https://rebrand.ly/your-custom-name
+   - The link will look like: https://yourdomain.tk or https://rebrand.ly/your-custom-name
    - This link will always work, even when your temporary ngrok URL changes
-   - To set up your permanent link, see [REBRANDLY_SETUP.md](REBRANDLY_SETUP.md)
+   - To set up your permanent domain, see [FREENOM_DOMAIN_SETUP.md](FREENOM_DOMAIN_SETUP.md)
    - All content is stored on your server (restarting will clear all content)

 ## Technical Details